bheisler/blog-hugo-source/content/post/jarvis-impressions-of-rust-libraries.md

 +++
-date = ""
+date = "2018-04-22T16:00:00-06:00"
-title = "JARVIS - Notes on Rust Crates From Writing an RSS Reader" tags = ["Rust", "JARVIS"] categories = ["code"]
+title = "JARVIS - Notes on Rust Crates From Writing an RSS Reader" tags = ["Rust", "JARVIS"] categories = ["code"] author = "Brook Heisler"
 +++

-Way back in the dim mists of history (back in university) I wrote myself a custom RSS reader in Java and called in JARVIS[^jarvis].
+Way back in the dim mists of history (back in university) I wrote myself a custom RSS reader in Java and called it JARVIS[^jarvis].
 You see, I read a lot of webcomics.
 Like, a lot.
 Some webcomics provide RSS feeds, but some don't, and as my collection grew it started to become a hassle to use Firefox's live bookmarks to manage it all.
 Ultimately, I wrote up a quick Swing GUI to use as